Group pushes for change in how police use body camera footage in officer shooting probes

 The technology has been key in cases like the death of Tyre Nichols, where body camera footage showed how he was brutally beaten by Memphis, Tennessee, police who are now facing criminal charges.

-Still, research on whether body cameras reduce police use of force overall has been mixed.
-Half of the studies reviewed by the group showed officers with cameras tend to use force less often, but the rest of the studies showed no difference.
+Still, research on whether body cameras reduce police use of force overall have been mixed.
+Half of studies reviewed by the group showed officers with cameras tend to use force less often, but the rest of the studies showed no difference.

-Friday’s report, an advance copy of which was provided exclusively to The Associated Press, also said departments should have clear policies on releasing video footage to the public.
+Friday’s report, an advance copy of which was provided exclusively to The Associated Press, also said departments should have clear policies on the release of video footage to the public.
 Of the 127 agencies it reviewed, only 14% had specific policies for releasing body camera footage of critical incidents.

 The adoption of body cameras by police departments around the country increased sharply during the national outpouring of protest after the 2014 death of Michael Brown at the hands of police in Ferguson, Missouri.

-Allowing officers to view body-camera footage before speaking to investigators can allow their stories to change to fit the video, either through lying or subconscious distortion of how they recall the event, he said.
+Allowing officers to view body-camera footage before speaking to investigators can allow their stories to change to fit the video, either though lying or subconscious distortion of how they recall the event.

 “Policies like this one undercut the oversight function that the tool is supposed to play,” Stanley said.

 Agencies have already been moving away from allowing viewing footage ahead of time, and the new recommendation could hasten that process, Wexler said.
-The research forum is now recommending a hybrid approach where officers give an early interview before watching the video during investigations of shootings or other uses of force, then come back and give more information.
+The research forum is now recommending a hybrid approach where officers give an early interview before watching the video, then come back and give more information during investigations of shootings or other uses of force.

-Jim Pasco, executive director of the National Fraternal Order of Police, the nation’s largest police union, said he’d be concerned that kind of approach could “further curtail the rights of officers,” and could expose officers to allegations of perjury if their first statement didn’t match the video.

-Lorie Fridell, professor emerita of criminology at the University of South Florida, said the blend could work well since memories are imperfect, but cameras don’t always capture every angle and nuance, either.
+Lorie Fridell, professor emerita of criminology at University of South Florida, supports that approach.
+Memories are imperfect, but cameras don’t always capture every angle and nuance, either.
 “We have the officers’ perceptions and memories, which are fallible, and we have the body camera documentation, which is also fallible,” she said.

 Kevin Davis, chief of Fairfax County police in Virginia, also sees virtue in taking officers’ statements before showing them the footage.